ad-freiburg/qlever-ui/docs/configure_qleverui.md

 You can also import the respective `*-sample.csv` file for the example backend or manually create examples in the "Examples" section in the admin panel that will be shown in the user interface later on.

+# Configure the Map view

+Geometry objects ([WKT literals](https://en.wikipedia.org/wiki/Well-known_text_representation_of_geometry) to be exact) can be displayed on a map using [qlever-petrimaps](https://github.com/ad-freiburg/qlever-petrimaps).
+The objects can be visualized as a heatmap or discrete objects. qlever-petrimaps is the tool that does the heavy-lifting for visualizing the data on the map.
+You can also host it yourself.

+## Configuration
+- Enable the `Map view` for the backend in the Admin settings.
+It is found under `Map view`/`Enable 'Map view' button`.
+- *Optionally* set `Map view base URL` to the location of your own qlever-petrimaps instance.

+## Usage
+There are currently two requirements for using the Map view:

+- the geometry objects must be in the **last column**
+- the column must contain literals with the datatype `http://www.opengis.net/ont/geosparql#wktLiteral`

+If you have configured the Map view and the query satisfies the requirement, a button will be available in the Query results section that opens the Map view for that query.

 # Configure the autocompletion queries
 QLever UI offers several settings that can be used to configure the autocompletion.
 They are separated into five categories:
 - [Variable Names](#variable-names)